 - Eat leftovers within 2-3 days (1 day for rice dishes, this is because rice can contain spores that can survive cooking and these spores can grow into bacteria.
 The longer cooked rice is kept, the more likely it is that the bacteria will make it unsafe to eat).

-Table 1.
-Guidance on shelf life of some chilled food, in the coldest part of a refrigerator5
+Figure 1.
+Guidance on shelf life of some chilled food, in the coldest part of a refrigerator.5